sb53systems/G-Code-Flow-Temperature-Controller/README.md

 ![IMG20240927152206](https://github.com/user-attachments/assets/5de13b9c-2930-4809-b027-79e65188029b)

-See my ORCA Slicer [Settings](https://github.com/sb53systems/G-Code-Flow-Temperature-Controller/blob/main/My_Config.md) :gear:
+See my `ORCA Slicer` [Settings](https://github.com/sb53systems/G-Code-Flow-Temperature-Controller/blob/main/My_Config.md) :gear:

 See the [Print Samples Discussion](https://github.com/sb53systems/G-Code-Flow-Temperature-Controller/discussions/8) :bulb:  Share yours.

 I encourage you to test, share, and further develop this concept, as I believe it/or a similar approach will shape the future of 3D printing.
-With AI, 3D printing could become accessible to everyone.
+With `AI`, 3D printing could become accessible to everyone.

 Please use this script responsibly and with caution, applying reasonable values and closely monitoring your printer's behavior.